bicoi99/DNA_UAV_Swarm/README.md

    2. `git branch -a` to check the branches at the remote repository.
 4. Now to merge the branches in the remote repository.
    * This is done on GitHub, or in git itself.
 To do it in git, you checkout to the master branch, pull the changes from origin master, merge the branch using `git merge <branch_name>` and then push to origin master.
 However, when using GitHub, you can make what is called a pull request and this means others will need to check your code before committing and merging the branch.
 This is the preferred way because it encourages peer review.

+### Documentation
+I do not know everything and thus cannot cover everything.
+I have been using git to track my IP but have not used it in a company setting so branching is not a fimiliar thing for me and I am learning along with you guys.
+Therefore, I recommend that you guys read the [documentation](https://git-scm.com/book/en/v2) as your bedtime reading.

 ## DNA_Eyes
 This is the sub-group within our team that is reponsible for providing vision for the team.